vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 |------|
 |[Cumulative Percentage Share of Validator Delgation (incl.
 Self-Staking)](https://docs.google.com/spreadsheets/d/1gDlENkhPkzSvdi73ySq75VJgcsrvBOlSlTPtrFwS9_k/edit?usp=sharing)|

-From the chart, we can see that in essence, two validators & their delegates controlled by a development team (acc://defidevs.acme) and the foundation (acc://accumulate.acmeAccumulate Foundation) effectively control the network.
-While they are invested individuals, nevertheless this represents a concerning sign and a greater distribution of the token is needed.
+From the chart, we can see that essentially two validators & their delegates controlled by 1) the DeFi Devs team ([acc://defidevs.acme](https://explorer.accumulatenetwork.io/acc/defidevs.acme)) and 2) the Accumulate Foundation ([acc://accumulate.acme](https://explorer.accumulatenetwork.io/acc/accumulate.acme)) effectively control the network.
+While not unusual for an early stage protocol, this represents a concerning level of centralization and a greater distribution of the token is needed.

-The authors see this, especially concerning as the staking mechanism has a positive feedback loop (assuming no slashing for technical failures of a given validator, etc.) that increases the balances of large token holders as they are disproportionally more often selected for block validation and construction and thus rewarded, meaning it is likely to observe an effect of the rich getting richer and given the small starting set of tokenholders it will make entering the ecosystem harder for the new participant which may stifle future growth.
+The staking mechanism has a positive feedback loop (assuming no slashing for technical failures of a given validator, etc.) that increases the balances of large token holders, as they are disproportionally more often selected for block validation and construction.
+It is likely to observe a circular effect of further entrenching the influence of early insiders, which may stifle future growth.

-The authors would encourage stakers that delegate their tokens to these validators to reconsider their distribution and allocate to lower balanced validators.
+In the interest of decentralizing the influence of validators, stakers might reconsider the current distribution and delegate to a wider pool of validators.
 The effect is minuscule as the majority in both cases is self-staked (56,193,658 ACME and 42,000,000 ACME respectively).
 However, as shown below the 2/3 threshold would be reached after three companies.

 |![](https://i.imgur.com/X3lAXp1.png)|
 |------|
 |[Cumulative Percentage Share of Validator Self-Stake (excl.
 Delegation)](https://docs.google.com/spreadsheets/d/1gDlENkhPkzSvdi73ySq75VJgcsrvBOlSlTPtrFwS9_k/edit?usp=sharing)|

-In addition, the authors recommend ideating about the modification of the validation mechanism.
+In addition, we recommend ideating about possible modifications to the validation mechanism.
 For instance, an option for balancing power more effectively for Accumulate Network might be achieved by implementing Quadratic Voting.
 For an example [see Axelar Network](https://axelar.network/blog/axelar-implements-quadratic-voting-with-maeve-upgrade).

 Furthermore, as only 45% of the total supply have been issued at present, it may be worth considering an alternative distribution mechanism to distribute to a larger token holder base.

-> *Editorial Note: Decentralisation is always a means to an end and not a goal in itself (i.e. most commonly it blockchain system is used to achieve the property of censorship resistance).
-Given this, the LP should ask him or herself whether the degree of centralisation is sufficient for them in the context of Accumulate Network to evaluate risk.*
+> *Note: Decentralisation is always a means to an end and not a goal in itself (i.e. most commonly blockchain systems are used to achieve the property of censorship resistance).
+Given this, the LP should ask him or herself whether the degree of decentralisation is sufficient for them in the context of Accumulate Network.*

-##### Governance processes
+#### Governance Processes

-Accumulate's [governance process is centered around committees](https://gitlab.com/accumulatenetwork/governance/governance-docs/-/blob/main/Committees.md#committees) that manage critical workflows in a blockchain ecosystem.
-These committees are selected by stakers and validators and include Protocol Oversight and Operations, Operations and Staking, Core and Core Service Development, Ecosystem Development, Exchanges and Liquidity, and Marketing.
-Each workflow is assigned its budget in ACME tokens to carry out operations.
+Accumulate's governance process is centered around [committees](https://gitlab.com/accumulatenetwork/governance/governance-docs/-/blob/main/Committees.md#committees) that manage critical workflows in the ecosystem.
+Committee members are selected by stakers and validators.
+There are four committes called the Governance Committe, the Core Development Committee, the Ecosystem Committee, and the Business Committee.
+Each is assigned a budget in ACME tokens to carry out operations.
 The committees manage tasks such as code development, managing the protocol, managing staking services, coordinating integrations with other communities, negotiating with exchanges, providing liquidity, and organizing marketing activities such as conferences and hackathons.

 The [grant request process](https://gitlab.com/accumulatenetwork/governance/governance-docs/-/blob/main/Grants.md) is initiated by an applicant who submits a proposal to the appropriate committee.
 The committee evaluates the proposal and approves or rejects it.
-Public stakeholder voting is required for all grant proposals, and decisions by the committee cannot be appealed.
+Stakeholder voting is required for all grant proposals, and decisions by the committee cannot be appealed.
 The committee may appoint independent consultants to monitor the execution of awarded grants.
-The grant system is governed by four grant committees, and the initial Accumulate Grant Pool is allocated 60 million ACME tokens.
+The initial Accumulate Grant Pool is allocated 60 million ACME tokens.

 In general, the standard process can be summarised below: